-7.2 Profile Header
+7.2 Profile header

-ISO 15076-1 defines a single header specification for defining ICC Profiles. iccMAX extends the use of the ICC header in two ways.
+ISO 15076-1 defines a single header specification for defining ICC profiles.
+ISO 20677 extends the use of the ICC header in two ways.
 For spectral PCS support additional entries have been defined.
 For ColorEncodingSpace profile device class profiles a minimal subset of header field entries is defined.